jecki/DHParser/documentation_src/manuals/04_compile.rst

 Compiling
 =========

-Module ``compile`` provides the scaffolding for further tree-processing stages after the AST-transformation as well as for the compilation of syntax or document-trees to different kinds of data.
+Module :py:mod:`compile` provides the scaffolding for further tree-processing stages after the AST-transformation as well as for the compilation of syntax or document-trees to different kinds of data.